LineaFuller/Python_API_Challenge/README.md

 -Southern Hemisphere - Wind Speed (mph) vs. Latitude

 **Observations**
+According to my findings there is no significant relationship between latitude and wind speed.
+The two variables produced a r-value of 0.03 signifying a weak linear relationship.
+The insignificant observation holds true for the relationship between latitude and cloudiness.
+On the other hand, there is a strong correlation between Maximum temperature and latitude: as latitudes move farther north of the equator the max temperature decrease.
+Whereas, temperatures increase as latitudes move south of the equator.

 ## Vacation
 I located ideal vacation destinations using jupyter gmaps and Google Places API.